 Call for applications for funds to develop commissioned education courses

-To support organisations within LU in developing new commissioned education courses, the University is now calling for applications for funds up to a maximum of SEK 200 000 for a six-month period.
+To support organisations within LU in developing new commissioned education courses, the University is calling for applications for funds of SEK 150 000 for a six-month period per concept.

 When is it possible to apply and who decides on the allocation?

-The first round of applications was open between 1 April and 14 May 2020.
-The decision on the allocation of funds will be made on 15 June by the Education Board after preparation by the Commissioned Education Advisory Board.
+A third call for proposals is open between 1 March and 15 April 2021.
+The decision on the allocation of funds will be made on 16 June by the Education Board after preparation by the Commissioned Education Advisory Board.

 Proposals that are allocated funds will be invited to an information and start-up meeting with business developers at Lund University Commissioned Education.

-For those who are interested but could not apply now, the next round of applications will open in the early autumn of 2020.
-In accordance with a previous decision by the vice-chancellor, funds have also been set aside for further calls in 2021.
+For those who are interested but cannot apply this spring, the next round of applications will open in the autumn 2021.